 Double Glazing windows have become a must for homeowners looking to buy, so if your current windows aren’t, it might be wise to consider getting some installed.
 It will only add to the value of your property in the long run.

 Depending on your time frame, a simple loft conversion could be a neat way to go about raising not only the profile but also the value of your home.
-Loft conversions can range in price dependent on the design, but does guarantee an extra room you can add onto your house details when it comes to selling.
+Loft conversions can range in price depending on the design but does guarantee an extra room you can add onto your house details when it comes to selling.

 Think about removing some of your furniture and belongings when it comes to viewing day, potential buyers want to see the house’s DNA in full, which can become hard if your prized set of golf clubs are in the corner of a room.